Coenzyme Q10: Chemical properties

-The oxidized structure of CoQ10 is shown above.
-The various kinds of Coenzyme Q may be distinguished by the number of isoprenoid subunits in their side-chains.
+The oxidized structure of CoQ10 is shown below.
+The various kinds of coenzyme Q may be distinguished by the number of isoprenoid subunits in their side-chains.
 The most common coenzyme Q in human mitochondria is CoQ10.
-Q refers to the quinone head and 10 refers to the number of isoprene repeats in the tail.
+Q refers to the quinone head and "10" refers to the number of isoprene repeats in the tail.
 The molecule below has three isoprenoid units and would be called Q3.

-In its pure state, it is an orange-coloured lipophile powder, and has no taste nor odour.
+In its pure state, it is an orange-colored lipophile powder and has no taste or odor.

 Biosynthesis

 Biosynthesis occurs in most human tissue.
 There are three major steps: